The role of grain dynamics in determining the onset of sediment transport: Results

 The main result from our work is shown in Figure~\ref{fig:Shields-curve-with-data}.
 The small, black dots represent experimental and field data from~\citet{Dey2014}.
-The black curve with square markers is the boundary $\Theta_c({\rm Re}_*)$ between systems with and without sustained grain motion from our model using quadratic drag.
-We find a nearly identical boundary using a linear drag law when $e_n$ is small, as shown by the solid blue curve with open circles, where $e_n=0.2$.
-As discussed in our results below, small $e_n$ suppresses the effect of grain impact with the bed for linear drag; for quadratic drag, the inertial equilibration time scale limits the kinetic energy of mobilized grains.
+The black curve with square markers is the boundary $\Theta_c({\rm Re}_*)$ in 3D between systems with and without sustained grain motion from our model with S-1 settings.
+We find a nearly identical boundary using a linear drag law when $e_n$ is small, as shown by the solid blue curve with open circles, where $e_n=0.2$ (S-2 settings).
+As discussed below in Sec.~\ref{sec:linear-vs-quad}, small $e_n$ suppresses the effect of grain impact with the bed for linear drag; for quadratic drag, the inertial equilibration time scale limits the kinetic energy of mobilized grains.
 In both the cases of linear drag with small $e_n$ and quadratic drag, the key physics near $\Theta_c$ is the dynamics of mobilized grains between successive interactions with the bed.